What Is Panner's Disease?

 Who Gets Panner's Disease?

-Panner's disease usually happens in kids who are:
+Panner's disease usually happens in:

 How Is Panner's Disease Diagnosed?

 - ask about a teen's physical activities, such as sports

 - do an exam, paying special attention to the elbow

 Usually no other testing is needed.
 Sometimes an MRI is done to look at the bone in more detail.

 A teen with Panner's disease needs to avoid all activities that cause pain so the bone can heal.
 This may mean taking a break from sports.

 The health care provider may also recommend that you: